Blotch3D/Blotch3D/readme.md

 -   A NuGet package

+-   A .NET Standard library (because of limitations in the current release of MonoGame)

-I haven't investigated it, but MonoGame.Extended seems to provide much of what Blotch3D provides and more.
+I haven't investigated it, but MonoGame.Extended seems to provide some but not all of the same features as Blotch3D.
+I'd recommend using both together.
 See [https://www.monogameextended.net](https://www.monogameextended.net/).

 Another alternative is UrhoSharp.
 I haven't looked at it in detail, but